-Step 1: Ensure the engine is OFF and the engine safety starting switch disconnected.
-Be certain that the throttle/shift control lever is in neutral.

-Step 2: Open the engine compartment and locate the throttle and shift cables.
+- Step 1: Ensure the engine is OFF and the engine safety starting switch disconnected.
+Be certain that the throttle/shift control lever is in neutral. - Step 2: Open the engine compartment and locate the throttle and shift cables.
 Follow each cable back under the floorboards and feel for any kinks and wear on the outer jacket.
 Any sign of cable damage is cause for replacement.
-See your authorized MasterCraft dealer's service department.
+See your authorized Master Craft dealer's service department if you notice any cable damage.